 On October 20th 2018, a conference was held to celebrate the 50th anniversary of the establishment of UECNA, with the participation of representatives of many European organizations against aircraft noise.
 President Dominique Lazarski, in her speech explained what UECNA is, analysing its triple role by representing citizens in organizations that UECNA participates: in the European Union (EU lawmakers, EASA, EUROCONTROL, ECAC, EUROPARL), in stakeholder meetings with industry ANIMA, ICAO), but also publicly (journalists, social media and public meetings and actions), making sure everyone knows the impacts on aviation on citizens’ health.

 UECNA’s Secretary Martin Kessel presented the History and Milestones of UECNA from 1968 to 2018, stating who were the founders of UECNA and some of the previous Board members and providing rich photographic material from the organization’s archive.
 Having served as President himself for many years, he narrated events and moments of its rich history and made clear the reasons for continuing the effort to achieve the Organization’s goals in the future.
+Here you can view some of the oldest documents of UECNA.

 Air Noise Measurement System